Many people believe it’s a kind of elastic wood, much like a “rubber.”

 If you have a latex allergy, you should completely avoid using rubberwood furniture or products made of this wood.

-Also, bear in mind that to make rubberwood long-lasting, it is most of the time undergone Kiln drying process and treated with harsh chemicals, which can be toxic for many.
+Also, bear in mind that to make rubberwood long-lasting, it is most of the time undergoes a Kiln drying process and treated with harsh chemicals, which can be toxic for many.

 3- Isn’t great for outdoor use: